MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Methodology

 \subsection{Contrast-Derived Memory Construction}

 Algorithm~\ref{alg:construct} summarizes the detailed procedure for memory bank construction, with major steps explained as below.

-\textbf{Trajectory Pairing and Preference Selection.} For each task $x\in\mathcal{D}$, we collect a pair of trajectories $(\tau_w, \tau_s)$ by executing both agents on the same input.
-To determine which trajectory reflects correct reasoning, we employ an indicator model $\mathcal{I}(\cdot)$, which evaluates a trajectory against the task's ground truth (e.g., by checking the final answer or code execution result).
-The preferred and unpreferred trajectories are defined as:
+\textbf{Trajectory Pairing and Preference Selection.} For each task $x\in\mathcal{D}$, we collect $N$ trajectories $\{\tau_i\}_{i=1}^N$ by executing multiple agents or model variants on the same input.
+Let $i^\star$ denote the strongest model, and let $\mathcal{I}(\cdot)$ be an indicator function that evaluates whether a trajectory is correct with respect to the task ground truth, such as by checking the final answer or execution result.
+We select the preferred trajectory as either a correctly executed one or the one of the strongest model, denoted as:

-This formulation allows the preferred trajectory to originate from either agent, ensuring robustness to failures of incorrect trajectories from the weaker agent $A_w$.